 Motion Camouflage is the result and the explanation of why motorcycles and motorcyclists appear invisible to automobilist in certain circumstances.
 Being seen is not just about wearing reflective gear, choosing blocking and high vis lane positions.

 As motorcyclists, we need to do things differently in preparation for danger, and here’s how – brain training!
 By practising “outs” or proper sequences of manoeuvres in your mind before they happen, can help to ensure the right action when having to operate in “panic mode”.

-Sometimes we don’t have the time or are often too tired to find the motivation to get out and enjoy a ride our motorcycle .
+Sometimes we don’t have the time or are often too tired to find the motivation to get out and enjoy a ride on our motorcycle .
 It could be the case of hectic schedules; too many tasks and the juggling of busy, lives.
-It can be a challenge to find our much desired motorcycling “me time” – here’s how.
+It can be a challenge to find our much desired motorcycling “me time” – but here’s how.